Daemonlite/bootcamp/README.md

 # bootcamp
-a backend boot camp web app with some mior frontend
+a backend boot camp web app with some minor frontend